yz2145614/jetcd/README.md

 ## Contributing

-See [CONTRIBUTING](https://github.com/etcd-io/jetcd/blob/master/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.
+See [CONTRIBUTING](https://github.com/etcd-io/jetcd/blob/master/CONTRIBUTING.md) for detail on submitting patches and the contribution workflow.

 ## License